tskit-dev/msprime/docs/tutorial.rst

 5 and print out a summary of the resulting tree.
 Trees are represented within ``msprime`` in a slightly unusual way.
-In the majority of libraries dealing with trees, each node is explicitly represented as an object in memory and the relationship between nodes as pointers between these objects.
+In the majority of libraries dealing with trees, each node is represented as an object in memory and the relationship between nodes as pointers between these objects.
 In ``msprime``, however, nodes are *integers*: the leaves (i.e., our sample) are the integers :math:`1` to :math:`n`, and every internal node is some positive integer greater than :math:`n`.
-The result of printing of printing  the tree is a summary of how these nodes relate to each other.
+The result of printing the tree is a summary of how these nodes relate to each other in terms of their parents.
+For example, we can see that the parent of nodes 1 and 3 is node 6.

 This relationship can be seen more clearly in a picture: